 There have been announcements and news reports about the Department of Housing and Urban Development laying off staff and closing offices.

-Tacoma Housing Authority is not a federal agency.
-We are governed by an independent Board of Directors appointed by the City of Tacoma.
+THA is governed by an independent Board of Directors appointed by the City of Tacoma.
 Any decisions about THA budgets, staffing, and offices will be made by THA, not the federal government or HUD.